How to Apply

 Erasmus Mundus Scholarship

 Third-country students as well as European students may apply for ERASMUS MUNDUS SCHOLARSHIP.
-Only a limited number of grants are available each year and the students applying for this grant must submit their the application before 10 JANUARY 2020 (no exceptions are possible).
+Only a limited number of grants are available each year.

 Please contact Euroculture Olomouc Coordinator for more information.